DatabricksFactory/databricks-migration/README.md

 ## Infrastructure Deployment Modes

-Firstly, to start with making private end point deployment optional, you can choose it to be public/private end point deployment.
-Secondly, in private end point deployment there are two approaches :
+Infrastructure deployment are optionally carried out in 3 different modes based on the parameter value Option **for Endpoint Type**.
+- **PublicMode** - Here, all the deployed resources are accessed publically including databricks workspace, cluster, ADLS gen 2 etc. No private end point configuration.
-- Private link – All the resources (ADLS storage gen2, key vault, event hub) along with databricks (Both front-end and back-end) will be on private end point.
+- **PrivateMode** – All the resources (ADLS storage gen2, key vault, event hub) along with databricks (Both front-end and back-end) will be on private end point.
 Downside to this approach will be as Front-end connectivity(databricks workspace, API etc) is locked down to require private link we cannot use deployment script to carry out post deployment activities like cluster deployment, importing artifacts etc through automation.
 All these activities should be carried out manually.
-- Private link hybrid – Recommended when infrastructure automation is in place.
+- **HybridMode** – **Default Mode, Recommended when infrastructure automation is in place**.
 Here databricks would have public access along with private end points configured, since Front-end (databricks workspace, API etc) will be accessed publicly so automation of post deployment script execution is achieved, and back-end can only be accessed privately.
 Rest of the other resource (ADLS storage gen2, key vault, event hub) will have private end points.

 ## Deployment Steps